paixaop/node-sodium/README.md

     make sodium

+## Building on Windows

+`npm install sodium` might fail in Windows, as the initial build will most likely not succeed.
+In that case, clone this repository and run npm install to install dependencies; then copy the pre-compiled binary data (cf. above) into the following directories:

+* The contents of `include/` to `deps/build/include/` (`deps/build/include/sodium.h` must exist)
+* The contents of `x64/Release/v120/dynamic/` to `./deps/build/lib/`
+(`deps/build/lib/libsodium.lib` must exist)

+Afterwards, `make sodium` (or manual `node-gyp rebuild`) should work normally.
+`--msvs_version=2013` may need to be configured for node-gyp, too, but this is currently unverified.

+Note that static compilation is not supported currently, so `libsodium.dll` **must** be distributed along with your code.

 # SECURITY WARNING: Using a Binary Static libsodium

 Node Sodium is a strong encryption library, odds are that a lot of security functions of your application depend on it, so *DO NOT* use binary libsodium distributions that you haven't verified.